 Graciela sat there in silence for a moment, considering what Isabel just said.
 She was right, people did want to do away with their troubles in any way they could especially if their troubles involved somebody who needed help and they didn't want to devote their time to helping that person.

-"We shouldn't worry about his fate.
+"We shouldn't worry about his him.
 I'm sure that he'll be just fine and that he'll recover his memory sooner or later."

 "I'm not really that worried about him.
 I'm sure that he'll find somebody he knows when he's discharged."

 "Yes, he'll be fine."
-Graciela agreed though she couldn't help but doubt her words.
+Graciela nodded though she couldn't help but doubt her words.